 There are little receptors for immunoglobulin e antibody (IgE) on the surface of the Mast Cells and these stick to any antigens that come into the contact with your body.
 When the mast cell gets loaded it starts firing its weapons and it encourages other mast cells as well as other inflammatory cells to fire also.
 As the mast cells fire, they release histamine.
 Blood vessels seep out fluid due to vasodilation (where the capillaries increase in diameter) into the surrounding tissues by histamine and other mast cell by-products.
 The production of Hives occurs as a result of the infusion of histamine.

-If you have frequent episodes of Urticaria, here are some tips suggested by Dr. Nivedita Dadu for Urticaria treatment in Delhi (west Delhi) at Dr. Nivedita Dadu's dermatology clinic, the most preferred dermatologist in Rajouri Garden.
+If you have frequent episodes of Urticaria, here are some tips suggested by Dr. Nivedita Dadu for Urticaria treatment in Delhi at Dadu Medical Centre located in Delhi, Vasant Vihar (South Delhi), Rajouri Garden (West Delhi), the most preferred dermatologist in Rajouri Garden.

 If you've experienced any of these, you may indeed have autoimmune Urticaria, and this warrants further investigation.

-- Treatment includes - Identifying and eliminating the trigger and treating the symptoms with the best treatment options available in modern day medicine.
+Treatment includes - Identifying and eliminating the trigger and treating the symptoms with the latest treatment options available in modern day medicine.

 What's new in Urticaria treatment?